FH-Campus-Wien-WEB/web24-exercise-1/README.md

 in your terminal.
 Visit [http://localhost:3000/](http://localhost:3000/) using your favorite Web Browser to test the application.
 You will see a simple message from the server displayed on the page:

     Hello world!

+Make sure you are in the project's root directory (where the package.json file is located) before running the above commands.
+If you do not see the expected message, verify that no other application is already using port 3000.

 ## Project structure